vineethpawar/amazon-prime-react/README.md

-## Prime Video - Amazon Prime Video Video Streaming Clone
+## Movies Flix - Amazon Prime Video Video Streaming Clone

 This is a Prime Video Clone made using React JS and Firebase.
 This project is hosted at url: https://prime-clone-c6a65.web.app/ using Firebase.